Financial Aid Literacy and FAQs

 - Where do I go to find out what loan servicer will be managing my loan repayment?

-- Where can I complete my entrance counseling for my student loans?
+- Where can I complete my entrance counseling and master promissory note for my student loans?

 - What are my payment options and when are fees due?

-- Payment Plan – This option offers five monthly payments per semester through our online payment plan provider, Official Payments.
-The first payment for the fall semester is due August 10.
-The first payment for the spring semester is due January 10.
+Payment can be made in full with the fall semester payment being due August 1 and the spring semester being due January 1.Hastings College also offers a payment plan: this option offers five monthly payments per semester through our online payment provider.
+The first payment for the fall semester is due August 1 and the first payment for the spring semester is due January 1.
 There is a $35 fee per semester.

-- Direct PLUS Loan – Parents are eligible to apply after July 1 for the Direct PLUS Loan to cover the cost of education minus other financial aid.
-If the parent is not approved for the loan, the student becomes eligible to receive an additional unsubsidized loan.
-For application instructions, view our forms webpage.
+- Direct PLUS Loan – Parents are eligible to apply after May 1 for the Direct PLUS Loan to cover the cost of education minus other financial aid.
+If the parent is not approved for the loan the student becomes eligible for an additional unsubsidized loan.
+For application instructions go here.

 - Will the college accept payment by a credit cards or debit cards?